sunku/sdk-guide-draft/unity_eng.md

 ```

 - If you already have your own GCMReceiver and GCMIntentService classes, you only need to put some SDK codes in your own GCMIntentService class.
 - If you haven't implemented any GCM classes yet, you will need to write your own GCM classes in java code.
 Please use our 'Android Plugin Project' in our unity plugin folder.
 After imporitng the sample project in Eclipse ADT, you will need to rename packages in **/src** and **/gen** to your own package name.
-Also make sure you need to rename 'com.MyCompany.ProductName' in AndroidManifest.xml
+Also make sure you need to rename 'YOUR.PACKAGE.NAME' in AndroidManifest.xml above.

 2) Implement CustomGCMIntentService